Mets vs. Braves MLB Betting Odds, Trends & Prediction

 Mets vs. Braves MLB BETTING PREDICTION

 Take the over.
-The over has cashed in 28 out of the Braves’ last 39 games overall and in 10 out of Atlanta’s last 14 games at home.
-The over is also 9-3 in the Braves’ last 12 games when facing an opponent from the National League and is 16-5 in Atlanta’s last 21 games when facing a National League East rival.
+The over is 5-2 in the Mets’ last seven games when playing at Truist Park, is 5-2 in their last seven games against National League East opponents and is 7-3 in the Braves’ last 10 games overall.
+The total has also gone over in 16 out of Atlanta’s last 22 home games, is 29-9 in the Braves’ last 38 games against National League opponents and is 17-5 in their last 22 games against NL East rivals.

 Mets vs. Braves MLB Playoffs Prediction: OVER 9.5